 You will be required to present your passport and documents in person after your application gets approved.
 Therefore, it’s important to know where the closest consulate or embassy that is under the jurisdiction in your area.
 Contact information here.

 Before starting your online application, you should gather the necessary documentation that supports your application.
-Follow steps 2 to 4 to get your health certificate, a criminal record check and letter of motivation.
+Follow steps 2 to 4 to get the following supporting documents; health certificate, criminal record check, and letter of motivation.

 You will also need the following documents:

 1. Passport sized photo of yourself

 3. Proof of sufficient funds. ($2500 USD)